SCIInstitute/PFEIFER/README.md

 L:  Do Autofiducializing: Runs Autofiducializing algorithm to propagate automatically place fiducial points based on initial user input.
 M:  User Interaction (Autofiducializing): Allows user to interact with fiducializing selection from autofiducializing.
 Q: File Menu: Allows the user to select files from experiment to be analyzed
-R: Run Script: Runs the main Matmap script
+R: Run Script: Runs the main PFEIFER script
 S: Preprocess Files: Allows the user to section original experiment files into smaller sections and save them as .mat files.
 File Converter: Converting non-acq type files into a matmap readable file format.